liodice222/ubiquitous-train-deploy-jupyter/README.md

 # ubiquitous-train-deploy-jupyter
-deploy jupyter notebook analystics via oracle functions, connected to object storage
+deploy jupyter notebook analytics with oci notebooks, connected to ADW where clean data is stored